threefoldtech/info_grid/src/documentation/farmers/3node_building/3_set_hardware.md

 ## Introduction

-In this section of the ThreeFold Farmers book, we cover the essential farming requirements when it comes to ThreeFold 3Node hardware.
+In this section, we cover the essential farming requirements when it comes to ThreeFold 3Node hardware.

 The essential information are available in the section [3Node Requirements Summary](#3node-requirements-summary).